Zaxxon709/accountmanager/README.md

 ### Backup Trakt & debrid Data:

 - During authorization of your Trakt or Debrid account a one time backup is completed to save your data for all add-ons
-- The default backup path can be changed by the user at any time via the Accounts Manager settings menu.
+- The default backup path can be changed at any time by the user via the Account Manager settings menu.
 For builders i'd recommend your wizard data path for backups
 - If the path is changed make sure to complete another backup

 <p>Default Backup Path<br>